-- Sign-up in SC213 or at the Hub.
-This sign-up sheet is on a first come, first serve basis.
-The individuals who have signed their name, provided contact information (e-mail or cell phone number) and paid the deposit/cost as necessary, will be eligible to attend.
+- Sign-up in Student Life.
+The individuals who have signed their name, provided contact information (email or cell phone number) and paid the cost as necessary, will be eligible to attend.
 Please note students must sign-up individually for each trip.
-To ensure Student Activities receives proper information, students may not sign up for other individuals.
+To ensure Student Life receives proper information, students may not sign up for other individuals.
 Students may not substitute themselves for another person on the trip.
-If someone signs up for a trip and decides not to go, they must contact Student Activities to remove their name from the list and retrieve their deposit during regular office hours.
+If someone signs up for a trip and decides not to go, they must contact Student Life to remove their name from the list and retrieve their deposit during regular office hours.
 Students who sign up should check their e-mail at least a half an hour before departure on the day of the trip to make sure no cancellations have been made.
-Deposits will be returned to those who sign up when a trip has been cancelled. - Students are required to pay a fee or deposit when they sign up for the trip.
+Costs will be returned to those who sign up when a trip has been cancelled. - Students are required to pay a fee when they sign up for the trip.
 Students may not sign their name and bring their deposit in at a later time.
-On the day of the trip, if the student does not arrive on time and is left behind, they will lose their deposit.
-Students who do arrive on time and travel on the trip will receive their deposit once they reach their destination.
-Special circumstances regarding deposits can be discussed with the DSEL. - On the day of the trip, students must bring their Student ID with them to board for the trip.
+On the day of the trip, if the student does not arrive on time and is left behind, they will lose their deposit. - On the day of the trip, students must bring their Student ID with them to board for the trip.
 IDs will be matched with the names that are signed on the sign-up list.
 If the IDs do not match the individuals on the sign-up sheet, then the student will not be able to go on the trip. - More than the allotted number of students may sign-up for a trip, but the expectation is that the students who sign-up first have top priority for attending the trip.
 Individuals who sign-up after the allotted number are on a waiting list and are expected to show up at the departure spot on the day of the trip to see if someone does not show up.
-The waiting list is also on a first come, first serve basis and those who sign-up first will be allowed to go in absence of someone else. - The departure spot for all trips is in the circle drive near the south side of Garbee Hall and the northwest corner of the Student Center. - For trips that require any admission fees (which mainly include shopping and travel trips), the admission fee secures the students seat on the trip (there is no deposit).
+The waiting list is also on a first come, first serve basis and those who sign-up first will be allowed to go in absence of someone else.

+- The departure spot for all trips is in the circle drive near the south side of Garbee Hall and the northwest corner of the Student Center. - For trips that require any admission fees (which mainly include shopping and travel trips), the admission fee secures the students seat on the trip (there is no deposit).
 This means that students will have to pay the amount of the admission fee in order to sign-up for the trip.
 If a student does not show up for the trip, they will lose their admission fee. - Only as many students as there are seats in the vehicle can go on a trip.
 Absolutely no more students will be allowed on the trip if all the seats are full.